-As of March 2023, the MWRA has reported a Total CEB budget variance of \$8.9 million (or - 1.5%).
-Furthermore, additional revenue generated from extra water usage in Cambridge has created funds available for defeasance, contributing to the MWRA's financial surplus on the water side.
+As of March 2023, the MWRA has reported a total CEB budget variance of \$8.9 million (or -1.5%).
+Furthermore, additional revenue generated from extra water usage in Cambridge has created additional funds that could be available for defeasance, contributing to the MWRA's financial surplus on the water side.

 When the City of Cambridge exercised its right to purchase MWRA water in lieu of its local sources for a temporary period of time, it resulted in approximately \$4.7 million in revenue.
 Given this additional revenue, combined with the existing challenges in the MWRA's water assessments compared to sewer assessments and the heightened pressure caused by updated projected spring revisits, the Advisory Board strongly advocates for prioritizing defeasance towards water debt service expenses in the upcoming fiscal year (FY24).
-This targeted approach aims to address the specific financial demands and optimize the MWRA's financial position.
+This targeted approach aims to address these specific financial demands and optimize the MWRA's financial position.

+Recommendation: the Advisory Board recommends allocating \$2,850,000 towards targeting water defeasance in the final FY2024 operating budget.

-Taking into account the projected availability of surplus funds for defeasance, the Advisory Board recommends allocating \$2,850,000 towards targeting water defeasance in the final FY2024 operating budget.
-This decision stems from the Advisory Board's recognition of the importance of confining community and ratepayer funds appropriated for debt repayment purposes, the MWRA's recent budgeting policy incorporating defeasance assumptions for future years, and their careful evaluation of defeasance opportunities within the next three fiscal years.
+This recommendation is made in the context of the projected availability of surplus funds for defeasance, in particular, the unexpected additional water revenue from the City of Cambridge.
+This recommendation stems from the Advisory Board's recognition of the importance of confining community and ratepayer funds appropriated for debt repayment purposes toward that end goal, the MWRA's recent budgeting policy incorporating defeasance assumptions for future years, and their careful evaluation of defeasance opportunities within the next three fiscal years.